A Comprehensive Benchmark for Electrocardiogram Time-Series: Experiments

 We addressed class imbalance by removing underrepresented classes and downsampling overrepresented ones for classification.
 In detection tasks with severe class imbalance (waveform annotation positions <5\%), we adopted the F1-score.
 Non-maximum suppression was applied to eliminate redundant waveform probabilities.
 The predicted position must be within a $\pm$70ms window centred on the annotation position\cite{CPSC2020,association1998testing}.
 For forecasting, the predicting length is 100.

 \textbf{Models.} We evaluated advanced LTMs introduced in Section~\ref{sec:relatedworks}: Timer~\cite{liutimer}, UniTS~\cite{gao2024units}, and ECGPT~\cite{davies2024interpretable}.
 Both raw versions and variants are pre-trained on the extension ECG Dataset, denoted by ``*''.
 The mapping $f$ of FFD is the LTM constructed by the transformer encoder.
 Additionally, we tested state-of-the-art transformer-based end-to-end models: Informer~\cite{zhou2021informer} and Medformer~\cite{wang2024medformer} alongside our proposed PSSM.
 All pre-trainings use the extension ECG Dataset and were conducted on NVIDIA RTX 4090 GPUs with a batch size of 8192 over 300 epochs.
-We use the Adam optimizer~\cite{kingma2014adam} for model optimization with a learning rate of $1 \times 10^{-6}$.
+We use the Adam optimizer~\cite{kingma2014adam} for optimization with a learning rate of $1 \times 10^{-6}$.
 All test experiments were conducted on NVIDIA A800 GPUs with a batch size of 1024 over 100 epochs, using the Adam optimizer with learning rates empirically selected from $\{1\!\times\!10^{-4}, 5\!\times\!10^{-5}, 1\!\times\!10^{-5}\}$.
 For LTMs, we freeze the backbone and only fine-tune a fully connected layer and task heads, yet remain unmodified in forecasting.
 Other models undergo full training.
 More details are provided in the supplementary material.